3. Creating a caring environment

 Using group and whole class discussions, they made a chart of rules for interacting with each other at school.
 They included things like: ‘We will all say good morning to each other every day’ and ‘We will not call each other bad names’.
 They linked each rule with a feeling by drawing a happy or sad face next to it.

-With this chart, every time there was some problem of behaviour in the class, Mrs Okeke could refer to the rules of behaviour the class had agreed.
+With this chart, every time there was some problem of behaviour in the class, Mrs Kwei could refer to the rules of behaviour.
 She always linked the behaviour with the different feelings it produced.

 This way, her pupils could see the link between their behaviour and people’s feelings.
-They became more caring towards each other over time.
+They became more caring of each other as a result.

 Key Activity: Reflecting on your own behaviour